nathancarter/weblurch/doc/plan.md

    [here](http://stackoverflow.com/a/17213889/670492) shows that any item on the list can have a "menu" key which points to another array of items, thus creating a submenu.
+ * OPTIONAL:
+   Each tag's data can specify a set of Group attributes that should be copied into the XML output as element attributes.
+Then clients can create their own UI for editing such attributes, and just store them in the Groups themselves, content with the fact that the `xml-groups` module will carry that data over into the XML output.

 ### General documentation